Skip to content

 A woman looking at a workout video on a phone screen while at home.

-“With work and school changes over the past year, I have seen more people move to virtual workouts and fitness programming,” says Zack Wilkinson, MS, personal trainer for Life Time in San Antonio, Texas.
+“I have seen more people move to virtual workouts and fitness programming in the recent years,” says Zack Wilkinson, MS, Dynamic Personal Trainer for Life Time in San Antonio, Texas.
 “With garage-style gyms and not having to travel to go exercise, people are saving time and resources.”

 Everyone’s preferences are different, of course: While one may prefer the quiet privacy of an on-demand video workout at home, someone else delights in the accountability and camaraderie of an in-person group fitness class — and both have their perks.

 “In-club and virtual training are both beneficial to any workout routine,” Wilkinson says.
-“I have virtual clients who I also sometimes see in person, and having that blend of interaction types can add value and extra encouragement.”
+“I have virtual clients who I also sometimes see in person and having that blend of interaction types can add value and extra encouragement.”

 If you prefer working out in person . . .